worthbak/apple-store-inventory-checker/README.md

 * `node-notifier` for sending local notifications when stock is detected

 ### Running the script
-First, find the store number of your local Apple Store using [the included table](./apple-store-numbers.md).
-Then run the script, passing that value as an argument:
+First, find the store number of your local Apple Store using [the included table](./apple-store-numbers.md) ([see here for Canadian stores](./apple-store-numbers-canada.md)).
+Then run the script, passing the number as an argument:

 ```sh
 $ node index.js R123